NateLevin1/flakewatch/README.md

 ## Adding A New Test-Level Detector

 To add a new detector, create a new TypeScript file in the `backend/detectors` directory.
 The file should default export a function that takes a `DetectorInfo` and a `DetectorRun[]`.
 To register a detection, simply `push` to the detector run array provided.

-Take a look at the existing detectors for examples.
+A well-commented example of a detector can be found in the [`Isolation.tsx`](https://github.com/NateLevin1/flakewatch/blob/main/backend/detectors/Isolation.ts) file.

 Some error handling is done for you — if an error is thrown, the rest of your detector will be skipped and the error will be logged.